Aptera (solar electric vehicle)

-The Aptera is a two-seat, three-wheeled solar electric vehicle under development by the crowd-funded American car manufacturer Aptera Motors.
-The stated design goal of the car is to be the most energy efficient mass-produced vehicle ever.
-The design has an aerodynamic shape and uses lightweight carbon fiber and fiberglass composite materials, and built-in solar cells to extend its range by up to 40 miles per day.
-While several prototypes featured in-wheel motors, the production model is designed with a standard three-wheeler front-wheel drive axle.
+Aptera is a two-seat three-wheeler electric solar vehicle under development by Aptera Motors.
+Earlier versions of similar vehicles have been under development starting in 2006.
+The design has an aerodynamic shape and uses lightweight carbon fiber and fiberglass composite materials, and built-in solar cells to extend its range by up to 40 mi per day.
+While early prototypes featured in-wheel motors, the current design has a single standard front-wheel drive motor.

-Prototypes and production
+Development

-The company planned delivering production units of the Aptera vehicle in 2021.
-Four stages of prototypes were planned, with the third stage of prototypes nearing the final production design, and the fourth representing a prototype that's identical to production vehicles.
+Aptera Motors started development of the solar electric version of the vehicle in 2019 following earlier development and commercialization attempts since 2006.
+Aptera announced in 2019 it plans for four stages of prototypes, with the third stage of prototypes nearing the final production design, and the fourth representing a prototype that's identical to production vehicles.

-Aptera announced in June 2022 a detailed plan to scale in-wheel motor production in Slovenia by Elaphe.
-Due to issues with getting the Aptera in-wheel motor design to production it was replaced in 2024 with a standard front-wheel drive axle design for the production model.
+Aptera announced in June 2022 it plans to scale in-wheel motor production in Slovenia by Elaphe.
+Due to issues with getting the Aptera in-wheel motor design to production it was replaced in 2024 with a standard front-wheel drive axle design for the initial production model.
+Aptera named Maxeon Solar Technologies as the solar cell provider for the vehicle in October 2022.
+In March 2023, Aptera announced its use of Comma.ai's Openpilot driver assistance system.
+Aptera announced in November 2022 a design change to bodies made of molded chopped carbon fiber.

-Aptera announced in November 2022 a design change to bodies made of molded carbon fiber.
-In January 2023 the company announced a fund drive to raise $50 million for the "initial phases of production".
-The following month the company said it requires additional funds to produce and deliver vehicles to customers.

-Another prototype of the Aptera vehicle was shown at the January 2025 Consumer Electronics Show (CES 2025).
-Company representatives said initial customer deliveries are anticipated by the end of 2025.
+A prototype of the Aptera vehicle was shown at the January 2025 Consumer Electronics Show.
 The prototype shown at CES 2025 was "nearly" ready for production.
 The carbon-fiber and fiberglass panels of the vehicle were made with production tooling, however the diecast metal suspension arms and the injection-molded interior components were not.

-As of late April 2025, initial sales are planned for 2026 and full-scale production is planned for 2028.
+Production

+The company initially planned delivering production units of the solar electric vehicle in 2021.
+Aptera partnered in 2023 with Italian manufacturer CPC for production of the vehicle's molded carbon fiber parts.
+The company announced in 2024 it is raising funds for the initial phases of production.
+Company representatives said in January 2025 initial customer deliveries were anticipated by the end of 2025.
+The company later announced in April 2025 initial sales are planned for late 2026 and full-scale production is planned for 2028 pending further funding.

+In May of 2026, Aptera completed 5 validation prototypes, which will be used for testing major components of the vehicle.
+Later vehicles made on the low-volume validation assembly line are planned to be used for safety testing.